ChamiLamelas/moss-wrapper/README.md

-# COMP15 MOSS Script
+# MOSS Wrapper

 ## Description
-This repository is for `moss` a wrapper of `moss.pl`. `moss.pl` is the [Measure of Software Similarity (MOSS)](http://theory.stanford.edu/~aiken/moss/) submission script. `moss` is designed for Tufts University course [CS 15](https://www.cs.tufts.edu/comp/15/) and enables use of MOSS with the Tufts Computer Science Department `provide` submission and `grade` frameworks, provides a more user friendly interface, and enables downloading of MOSS results in the interest of maintaining a record of plagiarism cases.
+This repository is for `moss` a wrapper of `moss.pl`. `moss.pl` is the [Measure of Software Similarity (MOSS)](http://theory.stanford.edu/~aiken/moss/) submission script. `moss` was designed for Tufts University computer science courses and enables use of MOSS with the Tufts Computer Science Department `provide` submission and `grade` frameworks, provides a more user friendly interface, and enables downloading of MOSS results in the interest of maintaining a record of plagiarism cases.

 MOSS can be used to detect plagiarism in students' code.
 [This somewhat humorous article](https://github.com/genchang1234/How-to-cheat-in-computer-science-101) describes some types of plagiarism that can be detected.
 MOSS has influenced other plagiarism detection software such as the [software used by Gradescope](https://www.cs.washington.edu/lab/course-resources/gradescope).
 However, one benefit using MOSS outside of Gradescope is that you can incorporate previous semesters as well as scraped GitHub reposchangeitories into the job.

+**Fall 2022 - Present**

 ## Prerequisites